BILATERAL CHAMBER | GUYANA

 For more information on the Task Force on Guyana or the Bilateral Chamber's Guyana initiatives and trade mission, contact Mr. Adrian Castillo at adrian@bilateralchamber.org.

-The Task Force on Guyana promotes economic growth in Guyana while facilitating business opportunities for the Bilateral Chamber’s member network and partners.
-The Task Force is comprised of private and public sector leaders, representing government entities and diverse industries.
-Their counsel and expertise will help companies and organizations navigate the business landscape in this exciting growing market.
+The Guyana Task Force promotes economic development in Guyana while facilitating business opportunities for the Bilateral Chamber’s member network and partners.
+The Task Force is composed of private and public sector leaders, representing government entities and diverse industries.
+Their counsel and expertise will help companies and organizations navigate the business landscape in this rapidly changing market.

 Guyana Task Force Committee